Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Introduction

 Now we describe our central results in more detail, and also mention the main prerequisites for their proofs.

-Our first central result is the following one.
+Our first principal result is the following one.
 Suppose that for some fixed prime $l$ and for any universal domain $K$ (of characteristic distinct from $l$) there exists a $t$-structure $t_{MM}$ for the category $\dmgm(K)$ of Voevodsky's motives over $K$ that is strictly compatible with the (canonical) $t$-structure for $\ql$-adic \'etale sheaves (via \'etale homology; we call the heart of $t_{MM}$ the category of mixed motives over $K$).
 Then $t_{MM}$ also exists for motives over any 'reasonable' (see below) $\spe\zol$-scheme $S$.
 So, one may say that a certain $MM(S)$ exists in this case.
-The proof if quite easy (given the properties of Beilinson motives established in \cite{degcis}); we just apply a simple gluing argument.
+The proof is quite easy (given the properties of Beilinson motives established in \cite{degcis}); we just apply a simple gluing argument.
 Actually, it is not necessary to fix $l$ here: if for each $K$ of characteristic $p$ there exists a (motivic) $t$-structure for $\dmgm(K)$ that is strictly compatible (as above) with $\qlp$-adic \'etale (co)homology for any $l'\neq p$, then the motivic $t$-structure exists over any (reasonable) $S$ (and it does not depend on $l$).

-The second central result seems to be more interesting and complicated.
-We prove that certain 'weights' exist for mixed motives over any equicharacteristic scheme $S$; if $\cha S=0$ or if the weights are 'nice' over a universal $K$ of the same characteristic, then these weights are 'nice' over $S$.
-This phrase requires a considerable amount of explanation, and we give it here.
+The second central result seems to be more interesting; its proof is more complicated.
+We verify that certain 'weights' exist for mixed motives over any {\it very reasonable} (see Definition \ref{dmor}(4) below) scheme $S$; if $\cha S=0$ or if "the weights are nice" over a universal $K$ such that $\cha K=\cha S$, then these weights are 'nice' over $S$ also.
+This sentence requires a considerable amount of explanation, and we give it here.

-The 'classical' approach for constructing weights for motives (originating from Beilinson) was to define a filtration for motives that would 'split' Chow motives into their components corresponding to single (co)homology groups (i.e would yield the so-called Chow-Kunneth decompositions).
+The 'classical' approach for constructing weights for motives (originating from Beilinson) was to define a filtration for motives that would split Chow motives into their components corresponding to single (co)homology groups (i.e would yield the so-called Chow-Kunneth decompositions).
 Since the existence of Chow-Kunneth decompositions is very much conjectural, it is no wonder that this approach has not yielded any significant (general) results up to this moment (to the knowledge of the author).

 An alternative method for defining (certain) weights for motives was proposed and successfully implemented in \cite{bws}.
 To this end {\it weight structures} for triangulated categories were defined.
 This notion is a natural important counterpart of $t$-structures; somewhat similarly to $t$-structures, weight structures for a triangulated $\cu$ are defined in terms of $\cu_{w\le 0},\cu_{w\ge 0}\subset \obj\cu$.
 For the Chow weight structure $\wchow$ for $\dmcs$ its {\it heart} $\dmcs_{\wchow\le 0}\cap\dmcs_{\wchow\ge 0}$ consists of Chow motives (over $S$; those are 'ordinary' Chow motives if $S$ is the spectrum of a perfect field); we avoid Chow-Kunneth decompositions this way. $\wchow$ allows to define certain {\it (Chow)-weight filtrations} and {\it (Chow)-weight spectral sequences} for any (co)homology of motives; for singular and \'etale cohomology those are isomorphic to the 'classical' ones. $\wchow$ for $\dmcs$ was introduced in \cite{hebpo} and \cite{brelmot}; it is closely related with the weights for mixed complexes of sheaves (as introduced in \S5.1.8 of \cite{bbd}; see \S\S3.4--3.6 of \cite{brelmot}) and of mixed Hodge complexes and modules (see \S2.3 of \cite{btrans}).
 All of these results are unconditional.